aliouuuw/travelex/docs/data_model.md

-/// TravelEx Database Model for dbdiagram.io - v3 (Route Templates & Segment Booking)
+/// TravelEx Database Model for dbdiagram.io - v4 (Implemented Route Templates & Reusable Cities)

 // Note: This schema is designed for Supabase.
 // The 'profiles' table is intended to link to Supabase's built-in 'auth.users' table.